nyura123/firebase-nest/README.md

 1. Promises

-   `subscribeSubsWithPromise` allows to know when initial data, including async child subscriptions, is loaded.
+   `const {unsubscribe, promise} = subscribeSubsWithPromise(subs)` allows to know when initial data, including async child subscriptions, is loaded.

+1. Firebase permission-denied errors are handled via `onError` callbacks and promise rejections.

 1. Dynamic nested subscriptions

    A sub corresponds to a firebase ref/query, and can have a `forEachChild` that specifies how to subscribe to data